WICG/file-system-access/EXPLAINER.md

 1. The files can be opened in any native or web applications concurrently
 1. Changes to the files on disk, made in any native or other web application, are accessible
 1. Access the files with the same access in future browsing sessions
+1. Create a new file in the editor
+1. Auto-save changes to the new file in a temporary location, even before the user has picked a file name/location

 ### Multi-file Editor
 1. Open a directory that contains many files and sub-directories, represented hierarchically